AngeloGaeta1990/bifxngs_community/README.md

 - ### Resources
      - Includes a video tutorial section about bioinformatic basics for NGS.
-     - The background image for the tutorial section matches color and themes of the home page.
      - Includes the list of the latest publications.
      - The user can click on the publication and it will open in a new link.
      - The link font is white to contrast to the green background.